-Ok, we’ve complained enough about long, daunting, grey cold winters, and summer is finally here.
-But with temperatures soaring up to a never before 37° and more in the shade in the 3rd week makes you press the sweat out of your pores with every movement you make in your route.
+Ok, we’d complained enough about long, daunting, grey cold winters, and hey, summer is finally here.
+But with temperatures soaring up to a never before 37° and more in the shade in the 3rd week makes you press the sweat out of your pores with every movement you make.
 Impossible!
 And if you can’t leave your fingers off the crags in this heat and settle for a break at the riverside or lake, here’s a few summer climbing destinations on how to survive the “Dog Days” in summer with a few north, or east/west facing crags over the places we’ve seen through the years:

 Frankenjura – famed for its little crags and caves in the woods, Vodoomassiv, Flintsbach, Morsbach, Friedhofswand in Oberammergau, Idealwandl, Bergen in Chiemgau, Jachenau, Demmelspitze in Brauneck, Kraftwerkswand in Füssen, Schellneck, Kastlwand – Sector Kühlschrank, etc

 Vättis, Lehn, Simplon, Voralpsee, Schlengen, Gimmelwald and plenty more… yes, the swiss, they are infamous for their high mountains ;-)

 Catalunya – ok, not quite cool with 40° in summer, but there are shady crags with lovely winds in the late afternoons, like Tres Pons and Camarasa, or the Gorges in the Granada Region.
 But more likely you will find the spanish folks in Frankenjura or at the beach instead.
 Head for the Pyrenees, and avoid lower regions e.g. Tarragona.